icaros-usc/pyribs/CONTRIBUTING.md

    ```bash
    git push --tags
    ```
 4. Check that the version was deployed to PyPI.
-If it failed, delete the tag make appropriate fixes, and repeat steps 2 and 3.
+If it failed, delete the tag, make appropriate fixes, and repeat steps 2 and 3.
-5. Write up the release on GitHub.
+5. Write up the release on GitHub, and attach it to the tag.

 Our deployment process may change in the future as pyribs becomes more complex.